Artifactory Security

 Proxy a Resource that Uses a Self-Signed Certificates

-If the remote resource that your Artifactory remote repository is proxying (e.g. Red Hat Network's server) uses an untrusted server certificate (i.e. it is self-signed and not signed by any known Certificate Authority), you need to import the server's certificate into Artifactory's JVM truststore.
-To learn more about configuring a Self-Signed Certificate in Artifactory, see Trust a Signed Certificate or a New CA.
+If the remote resource proxied by your JFrog Artifactory remote repository (for example, Red Hat Network's server) uses an untrusted server certificate (that is, self-signed and not signed by any known Certificate Authority), you must import the server's certificate into Artifactory's JVM truststore.
+For more information, see Trust a Signed Certificate or a New CA.

 📘